totherme/pairing-emacs/README.md

 - The mouse should work.
 Even at the terminal.
 Try clicking to move the cursor, or highlighting text, or activating a menu at the top of the screen.
+- When editing go code, you can use `Control-Click` to introspect (using `godef`) the thing you clicked.
+- There are browser-like "back" and "forward" buttons.
+You can use `C-x <left>` and `C-x <right>`, and in the GUI they're also available in the toolbar.
 - Autocompletion is available for everything.
   + It pops up by default for programming languages, but not for plain text.
   + If you want to summon it explicitly, hit `C-c C-n` or `C-c M-n`.